Top 5 parks you must visit in Rio de Janeiro

 In the romantic and charming city of Rio de Janeiro, there are many beautiful parks worth exploring!
 It is not only a great place for leisure and entertainment, but also a window to understand the local life culture!

-The Botanical Garden in Rio de Janeiro is one of the earliest planned gardens in Brazil.
-It was established during the colonial period and has over 8,000 species of plants, many of which are rare varieties.
-Visiting the garden not only allows you to connect with nature, but also provides an opportunity to learn about natural science and the cultural influence of the garden on Brazil's history.
+The Botanical Garden of Rio de Janeiro is one of the earliest planned botanical gardens in Brazil, established during the colonial period.
+It houses over 8,000 species of plants, many of which are rare varieties.
+Visiting the botanical garden not only allows you to connect with nature but also provides an opportunity to learn about natural science and the cultural impact of the botanical garden on Brazilian history.

 Lage Park

 Lage Park is located at the foot of Christ the Redeemer and is a public park in Rio de Janeiro.
-The park features ancient towering trees and preserves numerous Atlantic coastal trees, making it a natural oxygen bar.
-Within the park, there is a neoclassical art academy building and a rectangular outdoor pool designed like a Roman palace.
+The park is filled with ancient trees and preserves many Atlantic coastal trees, making it a natural oxygen bar.
+Inside the park, there is an art school in a neoclassical architectural style and a rectangular open-air pool, reminiscent of a Roman palace.

-Catete Park is a place for local residents to relax and enjoy its beautiful scenery.
-Catete is a neighborhood in the southern part of Rio de Janeiro, where the middle class gathers.
-It is home to many historical buildings that are worth a careful visit.
+Catete Park is a place where local residents relax and unwind, with beautiful and picturesque scenery.
+Catete is a neighborhood in the southern part of Rio de Janeiro, a gathering place for the middle class.
+There are many historical buildings here, worth taking a closer look at.